Yoctol/uttut/uttut/transformers/README.md

 # Transformer

-Transformation between human-readable dictionary and List of Datum.
+Transformation between human-readable dictionary and List of `Datum`.

 ## Usage